Edward Johnston: Career

-Private life
+Personal life

 He met Greta Grieg, a Scottish schoolmistress, in 1900, and they were married in 1903.
 They had three daughters.
 They lived in London until moving, in 1912, to Ditchling, Sussex, where Eric Gill had settled in 1907.
 His wife died in 1936.
 He was appointed a CBE in 1939.
 He died at home in Ditchling, and is buried in St Margaret's churchyard.

 Edward Johnston Memorial in Farringdon Station

-On 24 June 2019 a memorial was erected at Farringdon Station for Edward Johnston and his underground alphabet.
-Huge woodtype was mounted on the wall of the underground station, to celebrate Edward and his type.
+A memorial to Johnston was unveiled in 2019 at Farringdon Station.
+Designed by Fraser Muggeridge, it is dedicated to both Johnston and his underground alphabet.
+Compared to both signage and sculpture, the memorial is huge wood type mounted on the wall of the underground station.